Sterile Processing Program Requirements

 When are the classes?

-• These are hybrid classes: in-person classes all day combined with as assignments to be completed online as well
+These are hybrid classes: in-person classes all day combined with assignments to be completed online

 What's next after completion of the program?